Our challenge is to deliver a world-class cultural centre at the heart of an active, diverse and inclusive games community.

 Can I donate my xxxx to you?

-Thank you but we have paused acquisitions for our Collection for the moment but we hope to be in a position to receive new objects into the Collection in early 2019.
+Thank you but we have paused acquisitions for our Collection for the moment but we hope to be in a position to receive new objects into the Collection sometime in 2019.
 Please do email us with your proposed donation and we will contact you in due course

 Can I borrow your xxxx?